-Seth M. Reiss joined Watanabe Ing’s predecessor, Watanabe Ing & Kawashima, in 1991, and while a partner developed and oversaw the firm’s intellectual property, technology and Internet law practice group.
+Seth M. Reiss joined Watanabe Ing’s predecessor, Watanabe Ing & Kawashima, in 1991 and while a partner developed and oversaw the firm’s intellectual property, technology and Internet law practice group.
 Mr. Reiss returned to the firm in 2012, as of counsel, and oversees the group he founded.
 He specializes in patent, trademark, copyright, technology and Internet law while also providing services in the areas of business law, commercial litigation and dispute resolution, and regulatory matters.

-Mr. Reiss was a member of the law review staff while at the William S. Richardson School of Law, has previously clerked and held the position of staff attorney to the Hawai‘i Supreme Court and has practiced law in both the public and private sectors.
-He has also taught law at the University of Malaya.
-Most recently, Mr. Reiss managed and continues to manage a solo practice emphasizing intellectual property and Internet law matters and, before that, was a partner in the Honolulu intellectual property law firm of Godbey Griffiths Reiss, LLP.
+Mr. Reiss was a member of the law review staff while studying at the William S. Richardson School of Law, previously clerked and held the position of staff attorney to the Hawai‘i Supreme Court and has practiced law in both the public and private sectors.
+He taught law at the Universities of Malaya and Hawai‘i and managed and continues to manage a solo practice emphasizing intellectual property and Internet law matters.